Are you looking for the best meat slicer you can use at home?

 This impressive meat slicer falls in the middle of the pack as far as price.
 Nonetheless, with the workload it can handle, it might be worth the investment for you.

-This meat slicer is a medium-grade slicer, equipped with a motor powerful enough to cut through most types of meat.
+This food slicer is a medium-grade slicer, equipped with a motor powerful enough to cut through most types of meat.

 Its easily removable parts also make it easy to clean and maintain.